CZ-NIC/dns-probe/doc/Configuration.rst

 format implementation used by DNS Probe compresses only selected parts of the file, and there is no ``.gz``.

+.. _interface-list:

+interface-list
+^^^^^^^^^^^^^^

+:data node: ``/cznic-dns-probe:dns-probe/interface-list``
+:default: empty

+List of network interfaces to process traffic from in addition to interfaces passed with `-i` command line parameter.

+Fill either with NIC interface names such as `eth0` or alternatively with PCI IDs when using DPDK backend and binding NICs to DPDK-compatible drivers manually.

 key-path
 ^^^^^^^^